A step-by-step guide

 • Private lessons: Personal guidance tailored to your level.

-• Online lessons: Flexible and often cheaper.
+• Online lessons: Flexible and often more affordable.

 • Group lessons: Fun and social.